agility/agility-docs/guides/How you can Work with Agility Content.md

-# How you can work with Agility Content
+# How you can Work with Agility Content
 Agility is a headless CMS with traditional capabilities.
 There are two ways to build websites that integrate with your Agility CMS instance.
-Each have their own benefits, and  special care should be taken to choose which path is right for your project.
+Each has its own benefits, and special care should be taken to choose which path is right for your project.

 1. Use the **Sync Model** - Have published content *pushed* directly to your web server.